Why I Write

 My stories are about people who have dealt with difficulties in their life but overcame them in ways that make them better.
 My main characters can deal with bullies in a way that I never could.
 They stand up for what’s right and find a way to give evildoers their just deserts, and without resorting to their level to do it.
 My characters have flaws but they try to do the right thing and end up being heroes.
 Adventures abound and good friends are found along the way.

 I am an aspiring writer.
-I have taken a few writing classes but mostly learn by research and by getting feedback from fellow writers and readers.
+I have taken several writing classes but mostly learn by research and by getting feedback from fellow writers and readers.
 My research includes reading fantasy and sci-fi novels and by reading non-fiction writing help books.
-I read a lot in both areas.

-The first books I wrote were written more than fifteen years ago.
+The first books I wrote were written more than twenty years ago.
 They are the three books from The Dukarian Legacy series.
-Though I self-published these books several years ago, I have since stopped selling them.
-The reason is I have learned so much more about writing since then and I feel those books don’t do justice to the quality of writing I do now.
+Though I had once self-published these books, I have since stopped selling them because I have learned so much more about writing since then and I feel those books don’t do justice to the quality of writing I do now.
 I am currently working on a fantasy-sci-fi (space opera) series called the Dragon Spawn Chronicles.
 You can read some of the earlier drafts of these books on my blog.
-If you see some mistakes or have opinions on how I can do better, please feel free to share.
-Comment on this blog or send me an email at firstname.lastname@example.org.

 The Dragon Spawn Chronicles